-- Market performance was evaluated as competitive because the interaction of participant behavior with the market design results in competitive prices. - Market design was evaluated as mixed.
+- The Synchronized Reserve Market structure was evaluated as not competitive because of high levels of supplier concentration. - Participant behavior was evaluated as competitive because the market rules require competitive, cost based offers. - Market performance was evaluated as competitive because the interaction of participant behavior with the market design results in competitive prices. - Market design was evaluated as mixed.
 Market power mitigation rules result in competitive outcomes despite high levels of supplier concentration.
 However, Tier 1 reserves are inappropriately compensated when the non-synchronized reserve market clears with a non-zero price.

-Table 6 The Day-Ahead Scheduling Reserve Market results were competitive
+Table 1-6 The Day-Ahead Scheduling Reserve Market results were competitive